dagrv/Kenton/kenton/tasks.md

 - [] Read Offices
 - [] Create Office
 - [] Add photos to offices endpoint
-- [] Mark as `pending` when critical attributes are updated and notify the admin
+- [x] Notify admin on new office creation
-- [] Notify admin on new office creation
+- [x] Mark as `pending` when critical attributes are updated and notify the admin
 - [x] Can only update their own offices
 - [x] User must be authenticated & Email must been verified
 - [x] Change user_id filter to visitor_id && host_id to user_id